 - Some of the benefits of HIIT sessions include improved VO2max, enhanced aerobic and anaerobic energy systems, improved cardiac output, efficiency and oxygen transport, enhanced lactate threshold, improved speed/power, enhanced fatigue resistance and enhanced exercise efficiency

-- One way in which HIIT workouts enhance fatigue resistance and exercise efficiency is through increased recruitment of type I (slow twitch) muscle fibres – by increasing the recruitment of type I muscle fibres the workload of each individual muscle fibre is reduced.
+- One way in which HIIT workouts enhance fatigue resistance and exercise efficiency is through increased recruitment of type I (slow twitch) muscle fibres.
+And by increasing the recruitment of type I muscle fibres, the workload of each individual muscle fibre is reduced.

-- HIIT sessions can be divided into three intensity levels: 1) Submaximal HIIT Training – below the point of maximum oxygen uptake (e.g. 90% VO₂max); 2) Maximal HIIT Interval Training – Training at an intensity that corresponds with the VO₂max; 3) Supramaximal Interval Training – Training at intensities above the VO₂max.
+- HIIT sessions can be divided into three intensity levels: 1) Submaximal HIIT Training – training below the point of maximum oxygen uptake (e.g. 90-95% VO2max); 2) VO2max HIIT Interval Training – training at VO2max intensity; 3) Supramaximal Sprint Interval Training – training at intensities that are significantly above VO2max, and involving a strong anaerobic component.

-- HIIT sessions appear to be a particularly effective and a time-efficient means of enhancing fatigue resistance, lactate threshold intensity, race performance, and exercise efficiency.
+- HIIT sessions are a very effective and a time-efficient method for enhancing fatigue resistance, lactate threshold intensity, race performance, and exercise efficiency.

 - It’s generally recommended that HIIT workouts should make up no more than 15% of the total training volume with a maximum of 2 weekly sessions.

-- The time course of the training adaptation to HIIT training is quick, with improvements occurring after just 4-6 weeks of training.
-As such these may be a particularly effective training method in the build-up to a competitive phase.
+- The time course of the training adaptation to HIIT training is quick, with improvements occurring after as little as 2 weeks of training.
+As such HIIT can be a particularly effective training method, in the build-up to a competitive phase.